dfranx/SHADERed/README.md

  - add mute button to audio objects
  - ability to change warning, message and error colors
  - program crashes on invalid input layout
- - ability to set SHADERed as a defult program for a *.sprj extension
+ - ability to set SHADERed as a defult program for a *.sprj extension files
  - right click on shortcut -> delete the shortcut
  - improve the code
  - when loading a texture it might be loaded several times if bound to several shader passes (????)
+ - use an icon font instead of buttons like "U", "D", etc...
+ - add an option to disable certain shader pass
+ - toolbar (a bar with all the important tools)
+ - mouse left and right click
+ - indent controls after fps - bad UX n UI

 ## Binaries
 To get started you can visit [Release](https://github.com/dfranx/SHADERed/releases) page and download